fleetdm/fleet/handbook/product/README.md

 * During the product huddle meeting, record and address any feedback on the draft.

+> As drafting occurs, inevitably, the requirements will change.
+The main description of the issue should be the single source of truth for the problem to be solved and the required outcome.
+The product manager is responsible for keeping the main description of the issue up-to-date.
+Comments and other items can and should be kept in the issue for historical record-keeping.

 ### Deliver

 * Once your work is complete and all feedback is addressed, make sure that the issue is updated with